Bind variables

 For more information about using bind variables in Javascript, see Binding variables.

-Using bind variables with Snowflake Scripting¶
+Use bind variables with Snowflake Scripting

-code, prefix the variable name with a colon.
-For example, the following INSERT statement specifies a bind variable
+You can use Snowflake Scripting to create procedural code that runs SQL, such as code blocks and stored procedures.
+To specify bind variables in Snowflake Scripting code, prefix the variable name with a colon.
+For example, the following INSERT statement specifies a bind variable named variable1:

 INSERT INTO t (c1) VALUES (:variable1)